cpraveen/cfdlab/petsc/euler2d/README.md

 Run this similar to ts.c code.
 Other options for PROBLEM are

  * ISENTROPIC: Isentropic vortex with periodic bc
- * SHOCKREF  : Shock reflection
+ * SHOCKREF  : Shock reflection (has steady solution for large time)
  * SHOCKVORTEX: Shock vortex interaction
+ * RIEMANN2D: 2-D Riemann problem